aboulie/scraper/README.md

 ## Usage

+- Fork repo and clone to your computer.
+Make sure node.js and mongodb are installed on your system.

+- At the command line, navigate to Scraper folder and run npm install.

+- Run node server.js in the terminal.
+The console should log the port number the app will be on (currently 3000).

+- Go to your browser and type http://localhost:3000/ into the address bar to bring up the app.

-- Click on the "Scrape Articles" icon at the upper right hand Corner to Scrape News Articles from MPR News.
+- Click  the "Scrape Articles" button at the upper right hand corner to Scrape News Articles from MPR News.

 - Click on "Save Article" on the individual articles to store the article in MongoDB.

 - Click on "Saved Articles" to bring up a List of Saved Articles.

 - Click on Artical Notes to elicit a pop up modal which will allow you to see, add, and delete notes.

 - Click on the "Delete from Saved" Button to delete the article from your list.